 - Pit and fissure cavities occur in the chewing surfaces of your molars and premolars.
 While they are avoidable through good oral hygiene, these teeth are often the hardest to keep clean.

 - Root cavities occur directly on the tooth root, which is possible due to receding gums.
 Gum recession is most common in older people, so root cavities are less common in younger adults.

 How Do You Prevent Cavities?

 Brush your teeth in the morning after breakfast and again before going to bed using fluoride toothpaste and a soft-bristled brush.
 After brushing, be sure to floss and clean your tongue with either a toothbrush or tongue scraper.
 Limit your snacking and sugars, starches, and acids in particular.
 When you do snack, rinse vigorously with water afterward and consider chewing sugar-free gum with xylitol.
 Visit your dentist on a regular basis to have your teeth cleaned and your oral health assessed.
 Discuss with your dentist fluoride treatments, dental sealants, and therapeutic oral care products to help avoid cavities.

 Get Rid of Cavities and Prevent Them

 Fillings may often be associated with childhood, but you can get a cavity at any age.
 If there are signs that you may have tooth decay, Jeffrey D. Clark, DDS, urges you to schedule an appointment as soon as possible.
-Scheduling routine cleanings and checkups at Scottsdale Dental Excellence will help ensure that you avoid cavities in the future.
+Scheduling routine cleanings and checkups at Scottsdale Cosmetic Dentistry Excellence will help ensure that you avoid cavities in the future.
 Call today at 480 585 1853 to set that appointment.